 If you have a system in your homes the EPA and IEMA recommend that you test every two years.
 How long do Mitigation Systems Last?
 Usually, the manufacturer warrants the fan for 5 years.
 The national average for the life of a fan is 11 years.
 Some last as long as 20 years.

-Should we test for radon if a mitigation system is present?
+Should we test for if a mitigation system is already present?

-Yes, if it has been 2 years since it was installed.
+Yes, you should test again if it has been 2 years since the system was installed.